 - 1. This is an indicative timetable and the semester in which modules are taught may vary. - 2.
-You may also choose to substitute up to TWO (i.e. 15 ECTs/30 CATS) of the non-compulsory courses for selected alternate modules of equivalent value from another discipline, depending on timetabling constraints and your tutor's and that Faculty's acceptance of you taking the module.
+You may also choose to substitute up to TWO (i.e. 30 CATS) of the non-compulsory courses for selected alternate

 Exit Award: Conferment of award/graduation